NuxGeo/river4ogs/README.md

 ## 6. An application
 Liechtenstein river and stream network (see folder Liechtenstein) is used here as an example to see how the tool works.
 The source data could be either a ESRI Shapefile or a GeoJSON file.
 The projected GeoJSON file consists of rivers and streams (line element) in Liechtenstein obtained from OpenStreetMap.
-Put the source file *liechtenstein_river_stream_proj.geojson* into your working directory, here: 'C:\Jupyter'.
+Put the source file *liechtenstein_river_stream_proj.geojson* into your working directory.
 You should put the *shapely_line_filter.py* in your wokring directory too.

 ```python